ktrnthsnr/SocialNetworkingAPI/README.md

 ## Installations

-- Prereq: install VSCode, Node.js, and MySQL http://dev.mysql.com/downloads/
+- Prereq: install VSCode, Node.js on your desktop
 - After cloning the GitHub repo to your local drive, run the following in the VSCode command-line terminal
 - Install all components listed within the package.json file for npm
 - $ `npm i`